Diiodotyrosine transaminase

-Thus, the two substrates of this enzyme are 3,5-diiodo-L-tyrosine and 2-oxoglutarate, whereas its two products are 4-hydroxy-3,5-diiodophenylpyruvate and L-glutamate.
+The two substrates of this enzyme characterised from rat kidney are diiodotyrosine and α-ketoglutaric acid.
+Its products are 3,5-diiodo-4-hydroxyphenyl)pyruvic acid (1) and L-glutamic acid.
+It uses pyridoxal phosphate as a cofactor and is involved in the breakdown of thyroid hormones.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is 3,5-diiodo-L-tyrosine:2-oxoglutarate aminotransferase.
 Other names in common use include diiodotyrosine aminotransferase, halogenated tyrosine aminotransferase, and halogenated tyrosine transaminase.
-It employs one cofactor, pyridoxal phosphate.